Daigo Fukuryū Maru: Responsibility and remembrance

 At first, the US claimed that the extent of the Lucky Dragon incident contamination was trivial.
 Later, the United States paid Kuboyama's widow and children the equivalent in yen of about $2,800 ($26,700 in 2020).
 The tragedy of the Daigo Fukuryū Maru gave rise to a fierce anti-nuclear movement in Japan, rising especially from the fear that the contaminated fish had entered the market.
 The Japanese and U.S. governments negotiated a compensation settlement, with the transfer to Japan of a compensation of $15,300,000, of which the fishery received a compensation of $2 million, with the surviving crew receiving about ¥ 2 million each, ($5,550 in 1954, $52,800 in 2020).
 It was also agreed that the victims would not be given hibakusha status.
 The Japanese government pledged that it would not pursue further reparations from the U.S. government.

+In 1965, Richard Hudson published a chronicle of the events illustrated by Ben Shahn and titled Kuboyama and the saga of the 'Lucky Dragon.
+It reads like an anti-nuclear pamphlet.

 In the 1990s, Oishi Matashichi worked to erect a memorial for the tuna impacted by the fallout.
-He gathered small donations and raised enough to erect a stone memorial called "The Tuna Epitaph" at the Tsukiji market.
+He gathered small donations and raised enough to erect a stone memorial called "The Tuna Epitaph" at the Tsukiji fish market.
 While the stone was being moved they erected a metal plaque within the market.